 Choosing the AppsAnywhere solution

-AppsAnywhere was selected as the resounding front-runner, not only because of its technological merits and potential, but also because of the strong working relationship that developed between the university and education specialists, Software2.
+AppsAnywhere was selected as the resounding front-runner, not only because of its technological merits and potential, but also because of the strong working relationship that developed between the university and the company’s education specialists.

 The benefits of using AppsAnywhere:

 - Increased number of virtualized apps from 20% to 96%

 - Reduced image size now takes just 45 minutes to deploy machines

 - No application testing conflicts using AppsAnywhere

 - Students now access apps from any location (not just labs!), 24/7